-The road accessible, 1,572.79 hectare Spanish Lake property is located in the Cariboo Mining District of central British Columbia, Canada, some 80 kilometres east-northeast of Williams Lake and approximately 5 kilometres southeast along strike from the Spanish Lake gold deposit.
+The road accessible, 1,572.79 hectare Spanish Lake property is located in the Cariboo Mining District of central British Columbia, Canada, some 80 kilometres east-northeast of Williams Lake and approximately 8 kilometres southeast along strike from the Spanish Mountain gold deposit.
 A 100% ownership interest in the property was acquired effective April 5, 2016, further to the Acquisition Agreement described above.
 That portion of the Acquisition Agreement dealing specifically with the Spanish Lake property called for the one-time issuance to C.J.
 Greig Holdings Ltd. of 2 million common shares (paid) and 1 million, 7-year, 7.5 cent share purchase warrants (paid).
 These shares and warrants were restructured effective May 1, 2017 to 1,089,650 common shares and 272,413, 7-year, 12 cent purchase warrants, to reflect a property valuation carried out to that date.
 An incremental value of \$148,791 was recorded in 2017 related to the share and warrant restructuring.

-The Spanish Lake property has excellent potential for a sediment-hosted vein gold system akin to that at nearby Spanish Lake.

-Commencing in 2007, a previous operator identified several areas of precious metal and pathfinder element enrichment along 1,500 metres of strike in favorable geology, specifically the Nicola Group black phyllite, carbonaceous shale to graphitic mudstone and siliceous siltstone, and exhibiting alteration and structural features similar to that seen at Spanish Lake.
+The Spanish Lake property has excellent potential for a sediment-hosted vein gold system akin to that at the nearby Spanish Mountain deposit.
+Indeed, commencing in 2007, a previous operator, Dajin Resources, identified several areas on the Spanish Lake property of precious metal and pathfinder element enrichment along 1,500 metres of strike in favorable geology, specifically the Nicola Group black phyllite, carbonaceous shale to graphitic mudstone and siliceous siltstone, and exhibiting alteration and structural features similar to that seen at Spanish Mountain.

-Follow-up drilling in 2011 (12 NQ2 diametre core holes for 2,484 metres) intercepted long intervals of low-grade Spanish Lake-style gold (i.e. sediment-hosted, with abundant microstructures and veining), suggesting a potentially large zone of gold mineralization.
+Follow-up drilling by Dajin in 2011 (12 NQ2 diametre core holes for 2,484 metres) intercepted long intervals of low-grade Spanish Lake-style gold (i.e. sediment-hosted, with abundant microstructures and veining).
 Best results were achieved from the most southerly group of holes, with AD1-2011-7, 8, 11 and 12 each ending in mineralization, and the two southwestern-most holes AD1-2011-11 and 12 returning long intervals of 92 and 85.2 metres respectively.
 True thicknesses are not yet known.
 The results suggest that only the fringes of the newly discovered zone have been tested.

 Evergold Corp.
-Management's Discussion and Analysis Year Finded Describer 21, 2019
+Management's Discussion and Analysis Year Ended December 31, 2018

-Facing a major industry downturn, the prior operator walked away from the property without filing an assessment report.
+Facing a major industry downturn, Dajin walked away from the property without filing an assessment report.
 In 2016 Evergold acquired the property, expanded its size and, in 2017, completed a report on the 2011 work.

-As grade and intersection lengths increase to the south and west in the southern 2011 drill pattern, it is proposed that IP and auger soil geochemical sampling will target this under-explored, till-covered area.
-If results of this work are encouraging, drilling will follow.
+As grade and intersection lengths increase to the south and west in the southern 2011 drill pattern, it is proposed that a program of IP and auger soil geochemical sampling target this under-explored, till-covered area.
+If results of this work are found to be encouraging, drilling would follow.